 My daughter knows her Grandie is in heaven, but she doesn’t comprehend the permanence.
 Death is a difficult concept to grasp, even for grown-ups.
 Today I tried to prepare her for what to expect at the Celebration of Life gathering.
 She asked if Grandie would be there.
 I told her she would not, but that lots of friends and family would be there to say good-bye and to talk about how much we love her.

 She processed this information and after a moment said, “I know!
 I’ll do a puppet show!!”
 In her mind, this was just what the celebration needed.
 And I laughed.
-It seems humour is nature’s way of helping us survive.
-Perhaps finding the funny in the saddest of times helps the heart heal faster.
+I truly believe that humour is nature’s way of helping us survive.
+I think finding the funny in the saddest of times must certainly help the heart heal faster.